-Strengths Weaknesses Private sector housing and commercial building demands of Construction of the multi building projects on the favourable locations in the country.
+Strengths Weaknesses Employment and training opportunities in the field of construction.
+Private sector housing and commercial building demands of Construction of the multi building projects on the favourable locations in the country.
 Good structured national transportation network in the country.
-Low cost well- educated and skilled labour force is now widely Distance between construction projects reduces business efficiency.
+Low cost well- educated and skilled labour force is now widely available across the country.
+Sufficient availability of raw material and natural resources in the country.
+Distance between construction projects reduces business efficiency.
 High cost in incurred in large labour force Lack of clearly defined processes and procedures for construction and its management.
 Huge amount of money needs to be invested in this industry.
-Continuous private sector housing increase will create more construction opportunities.
+Opportunities Continuous private sector housing increase will create more construction opportunities.
 Public sector projects through Public Private Partnerships will bring further opportunities.
 Renewable energy projects will offer opportunities to develop dams, solar plants and nuclear plants.
 Financial supports like loan and insurance and growth in income of people is in support of construction industry.
 Government policies inviting foreign companies will increase demand for factories and plants.
 Growth in educational and research sector will increase the demand of universities, schools and institutions.
-Current economic situation may have an adverse impact on construction industry.
+Threats Current economic situation may have an adverse impact on construction industry.
 Political and security conditions in the region and late legislative enforcement measures are always threats to any industry.
 Infrastructure safety is a challenging task in construction industry.
 Lack of political willingness and support on promoting new strategies.
 Natural abnormal casualties such as earth quake and floods are uncertain and can prevent the construction boom.
 Inefficient accessibility in planning and concerning the infrastructure.
+Competitors are emerging in the industry very frequently.